timacpp/cinema-server/README.md

 # Running the server

-To run the server, you one flag is required and two otehr are optional:
+To run the server, you one flag is required and two other are optional:

 `-p <port>` – server listening port (2022 by default)